 Piecing a Scrappy Quilt Backing

 The backing didn't come together as quickly as I had hoped.
 Two hours!
 My goodness it was a real chore.
 My head just wasn't in the game.
 It was one error after another.
 Miscuts and sewing mistakes.
 The red arrow shows the seam that gave me so much trouble.
 The first mistake was cutting.
 Measure twice, cut once is the rule.
 Well I measured 3 times and still cut it wrong.
 After fixing that issue I sewed them with wrong sides together.
 The numbers below show the order in which I sewed the fabrics together.
 Piece 3 was another sewing error.
 Somehow I sewed it just below piece 2.
 Had I pinned them together I would have caught my mistake before sewing due to they are different lengths.
 At this point I was getting a little....lets say grouchy.
 No seam ripper required when you are a little grouchy.
 I literally ripped the seam with my bare hands by pulling on the fabrics.
 It made me feel better.
 The grouchy mood was ripped right out of me.

 Thankfully adding the quilt label was smooth sailing.
 A simple framed square label, machine appliqued into place.
-I have a video tutorial for making this simple quilt label and a quilt label kit.
-You can find it here.

 Instead of matching the thread to the fabric I used a white thread and a tiny blanket stitch.
 I thought this would make the label stand out and give the backing some more visual interest.

 There's no hurry to finish this quilt.
 It's for Mr. Podunk to use when camping.
 His next camping trip is in the Fall.
 So this will be stored away for a few weeks before quilting.
 Almost all of my quilts needing to be quilted are stored with backing and binding.